 Feel like royalty as you immerse yourself in the sport of kings

-at any of the numerous racecourses sprinkled throughout Ireland’s Ancient East.
-Indulge in the thrill of a race day
+at any of the numerous racecourses sprinkled throughout the region.
+Indulge in the thrill of a race day experience

 Enjoy a day of fun and excitement in the summer sunshine.
 Feel the exhilaration as your heart tries to keep pace with the hooves thundering around the course at unbelievable speed.
 Lap up the ambience in the packed stands as punters hold their breath with anticipation, whoop at their victories or curse their defeat – all in a cheerful buzz of comradery.
 Eye up a potential winner or celebrate the champions in the glorious theatre of the parade ring as you sip on a glass of your favourite tipple.

 Admire the elegance and colour of ladies days or enjoy the summer party atmosphere of the music nights, creating memories you and your friends will treasure long after the final bet has been placed.

 Say goodbye to summer with a unique fixture on the Irish racing calendar – the Laytown Races.
 As Ireland’s only official beach race event, Laytown Races have been drawing crowds to this County Meath village for generations.